NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

 The '*name*' attribute serves to locate the element content when the browser sends the form data to the server.

-The '*id*' attribute serves to address the HTML element from JQuery, CSS, etc., to set it or manipulate it.
+The '*id*' attribute serves to address the HTML element from JQuery, CSS, etc., to set or manipulate it.

 For example, for editsearch the back-end passes a dictionary to the front-end with the values it needs to stick in the search page.